Retrofuturism: Fashion

 Retrofuturistic clothing is a particular imagined vision of the clothing that might be worn in the distant future, typically found in science fiction and science fiction films of the 1940s onwards, but also in journalism and other popular culture.
 The garments envisioned have most commonly been either one-piece garments, skin-tight garments, or both, typically ending up looking like either overalls or leotards, often worn together with plastic boots.
 In many cases, there is an assumption that the clothing of the future will be highly uniform.

 The cliché of futuristic clothing has now become part of the idea of retrofuturism.
 Futuristic fashion plays on these now-hackneyed stereotypes, and recycles them as elements into the creation of real-world clothing fashions.

 "We've actually seen this look creeping up on the runway as early as 1995, though it hasn't been widely popular or acceptable street wear even through 2008," said Brooke Kelley, fashion editor and Glamour magazine writer.
 "For the last 20 years, fashion has reviewed the times of past, decade by decade, and what we are seeing now is a combination of different eras into one complete look.
 Future fashion is a style beyond anything we've yet dared to wear, and it's going to be a trend setter's paradise."

+Retrotronics

+Retrotronics is use of old electrical and electronics components that are used by enthusiasts for design, aesthetic and decoration.
+Popular retrotronics components are vacuum tube, transistors, capacitors, reed switch and Nixie tube.

+Automotive

+In early 2020's multiple automotive companies such as Hyundai, Renault, Honda have introduced retro designed automobile concepts and production models.